 Figure 2.
 An overview of the mountain hare genome assembly.
 A) K-mer frequency and coverage distribution obtained from the GenomeScope analysis.
+The observed k-mers (blue lined area) include any and all k-mers observed.
+K-mers close to coverage 1 are putative errors (orange outline) due to technical errors in sequencing.
+Dotted lines show peaks for each ploidy: at the haploid, or heterozygous peak, unique k-mers were found enough times for haploid coverage (10.5), at the diploid, or homozygous peak, k-mers were found enough times for diploid coverage (21).
+The triploid and tetraploid coverage is also marked, although there are no obvious peaks there, as expected for a known diploid species.
+K-mers at this location in a diploid assembly represent duplicated heterozygous and duplicated homozygous regions.
 B) k-mer distribution profile after the first assembly step with Hifiasm showing also the amount of unique k-mers for the primary (01) and alternative (02) assemblies.
+Shared k-mers are found in both assemblies, while read-only k-mers are sequencing errors, and not found in either assembly.
 C) Contact map of Hi-C scaffolding of the primary assembly after manual curation, generated with PretextView.

 Table 1.
 Sequence assignment of the primary mountain hare genome assembly.